muinmundzir/gedebooks/README.md

 Run this command in separate command line to start the json server

 ### `3. yarn start`
-Run this command to start the react project
+Run this command to start the react project, make sure that json-server and react project run in different PORT